-Grant Application Deadline: Sept.
+All grant application deadlines are Sept.
 15 annually by 5 p.m.
 Eastern.
 If Sept.
 15 falls on a weekend, then the deadline is the following Monday at 5 p.m.
 Eastern.
+Therefore, in 2018, the deadline is Monday, September 17.
 Application MUST be received in the Scleroderma Foundation office by the deadline.
 Postmark on deadline date is unacceptable.

 The Scleroderma Foundation is a leading nonprofit supporter of scleroderma research - budgeting an average of $1 million - each year to find the cause and cure of scleroderma.

 The Foundation’s Research Grant Funding Program has earned a unique place in the field of scleroderma research.
 It is respected by medical researchers and by government health agencies such as National Institutes of Health (NIH) and National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).
 The program is administered by the Scleroderma Foundation's Board of Directors and staff, and guided by the Foundation's Peer Research Review Committee.
 This committee, composed of scleroderma medical experts from around the world, helps determine which proposals will be funded each year by reading, critiquing and ranking all applications.

 The Scleroderma Foundation wants to foster development of innovative, high-quality research by new and established investigators in fields related to systemic sclerosis (SSc, scleroderma).
 To accomplish this goal, two distinct research grants are offered: "Scleroderma Foundation New Investigator Grant" and the "Scleroderma Foundation Established Investigator Grant".

 The Future of Scleroderma Research

 Thanks to recent advances in research and treatment, scleroderma patients as a group can now expect to live longer and more productive lives—with increased hope for the future.